 University of Michigan – Ann Arbor

-The University of Michigan – Ann Arbor is one of the larger schools to feature a top-tier business program.
+The University of Michigan – Ann Arbor is one of the larger schools in the US to feature a top-tier business program.
 Located in the suburbs of Ann Arbor, the university enrolls around 27,400 undergraduates.
-UM's appeal extends beyond just its academics; Ann Arbor is considered one of America's great college towns and UM's Division I athletics are a huge part of the university community.
+UM's appeal extends beyond just its academics: Ann Arbor is considered one of America's great college towns and UM's Division I athletics are a huge part of the university community.

 New York University

 It's no surprise that one of the largest universities located in one of the largest international cities with one of the largest business markets in the world would be one of the top schools to study business.
 New York University's densely urban campus sits right in the heart of New York City, and this private research university enrolls around 22,300 undergraduates.
 Their proximity to the Greenwich Village neighborhood also ensures its students that in addition to a high quality education they will also experience a high level of culture.

 As you might expect, the Stern School of Business at NYU focuses its curriculum around the international market and global awareness.
 Innovation is of the utmost importance at forward-thinking institutions like NYU, and the Stern School seeks domestic and international students who think and act socially and globally.